Client Selection for Federated Policy Optimization with Environment Heterogeneity: Introduction

-\textbf{Contributions.} We derive the error bound of Federated Approximate Policy Iteration (FAPI) under heterogeneous environments, which is not available in the literature yet.
-The error bound takes the heterogeneity level of clients into consideration and explicitly reveals its impact.
+\textbf{Contributions.} In this paper, we derive the error bound of Federated Approximate Policy Iteration (FAPI) under heterogeneous environments, which is not yet available in the literature.
+The derived error bound takes the heterogeneity level of clients into consideration and explicitly reveals its impact.
 Based on the error bound, we propose a client selection algorithm to improve the convergence speed of federated policy optimization.
-The efficacy of the proposed algorithm is validated on a federated mountain car problem.
+The efficacy of the proposed algorithm is validated on the federated mountain car problem, the Mujoco Hopper problems, and the SUMO-based autonomous vehicle training problem.